Nativity 3: Dude, Where's My Donkey?

-Nativity 3: Dude, Where's My Donkey?! is a 2014 British Christmas comedy film which serves as the third instalment of the Nativity film series and was directed by Debbie Isitt.
-It stars Martin Clunes, Marc Wootton, Catherine Tate with Celia Imrie and Jason Watkins.
+Nativity 3: Dude, Where's My Donkey?! is a 2014 British Christmas comedy film which serves as the third installment of the Nativity film series and was directed by Debbie Isitt.
+It stars Martin Clunes, Marc Wootton and Catherine Tate with Celia Imrie and Jason Watkins.
 Like its predecessors, it was distributed by Entertainment One.

 Plot

-Jeremy Shepherd is an Ofsted inspector who has a daughter Lauren and is due to marry his fiancée Sophie in New York City on top of the empire state building.
-At St. Bernadette's, The new headteacher Mrs. Keen (due to Mrs. Bevan (Mr. Poppy's auntie Pat) being on a Mediterranean cruise) has announced that the school inspector will be coming to inspect the school and close it down.
-She tells the students that a super teacher is coming in to get the school through the inspection.
-Mrs. Keen is annoyed with Mr. Poppy bringing in his pet donkey Archie to school due to farting in Assembly, and when Mr. Poppy tells Mrs. Keen that Archie has an idea that the only way to save the school is do a flashmob on top of the empire state building, Mrs. Keen fires Mr. Poppy from the school.
-As Mr. Shepherd and Lauren arrive at St. Bernadette's, Mrs. Keen mistakes him for the super teacher lets them in.
+Jeremy Shepherd is an Ofsted inspector who has a daughter named Lauren.
+He is due to marry his fiancée Sophie in New York City on top of the Empire State Building.
+At St. Bernadette's, the new headteacher, Mrs. Keen announces that the school inspector will be coming to inspect the school.
+She tells the students in an assembly that a super teacher is coming in to get the school through the inspection to avoid the school being closed down.
+Mrs. Keen is annoyed with Mr. Poppy bringing in his pet donkey, Archie, and when Mr. Poppy tells Mrs. Keen that Archie has an idea that the only way to save the school is to do a flashmob on top of the Empire State Building, Mrs. Keen fires Mr. Poppy from the school.
+As Mr. Shepherd and Lauren arrive at St. Bernadette's, Mrs. Keen mistakes him for the super teacher, letting them in.
 Mr. Poppy disguises himself as a school inspector to get himself back in while Mr. Shepherd calls up a person to take the donkey away but gets hit in the forehead by Archie.
 He has amnesia and no memory of anything that happened before.
 Mr Poppy and the children have to get Mr. Shepherd’s memory back before the big day as well as stopping infamous flashmobber Bradley Finch from stealing Sophie back.